 In this study, we integrated the full catalog of eCLIP, Bind-n-Seq, and shRNA RNA-Seq experiments from ENCODE to build a RNA regulome for post-transcriptional regulation.
 Although DNA-level regulation takes up a larger part of the genome, our defined RBP regulome is larger than previously thought and covered as much as 56.2 Mbp of the genome (Fig. 2A).
 In fact, the regulome is larger than the size of whole exome and only showed limited overlap with previous transcription-level annotations (Supplementary Fig. 2.).
 Furthermore, we found that the RBP regulome demonstrated noticeably larger conservation in two areas: higher cross-species conservation across all annotation categories (Fig. 2C) and significant enrichment in rare variants for most RBPs (Fig. 3A).
 These two sources of evidence support the notion that the RBP regulome is under strong purifying selection and carries out important biological functions.
 In addition, these results signify the necessity of computational tools to annotate and prioritize variants in the RBP regulome, which are under investigated.

-By integrating a variety of regulator-, element-, and nucleotide-level features, we propose a entropy-based scoring frame, RADAR, to investigate impact of somatic and germline variants.
+By integrating a variety of regulator-, element-, and nucleotide-level features, we propose an entropy-based scoring frame, RADAR, to investigate impact of somatic and germline variants.
 The variant prioritization framework of RADAR contains two parts.
 First, by incorporating eCLIP, Bind-n-Seq, shRNA RNA-seq experiments with conservation and structural features, we built a pre-defined data context to quantify the baseline variant impact score.
 This approach is suitable for multiple-disease analysis or cases where no other prior information can be used.
 Applying this score to HGMD pathological variants highlighted many candidates that were solely discovered by RADAR and provided detailed explanation of the underlying disease-causing mechanism (Fig. 5).
 In addition to the baseline score, RADAR also allows user-specific inputs such as prior gene knowledge, patient expression, and mutation and survival profiles for a re-weighting process to highlight relevant variants in a disease-specific manner.
 As an example, we performed a breast cancer variant prioritization and score re-weighting scheme with user inputs in the well-known tumor suppressor gene TP53.
 Also results from somatic variants from several cancer types and showed that this scheme is able to identify relevant variants (Supplementary Fig. 7).

 In summary, we have shown that RADAR is a useful tool for annotating and prioritizing post-transcriptional regulomes for RBPs, which has not been covered by most of the current variant functional impact interpretation tools.
 Our method also provides additional layers of information to current gene regulomes.
 Importantly, the RADAR scoring scheme can be used in conjunction with current transcriptional variant functional evaluation tools, such as Funseq, to evaluate variant impacts.
 Given the fast expanding collection of RBP binding profiles from additional cell types, we envision that RADAR can better tackle the functional consequence of mutations from both somatic and germline genomes.